Ceramic Kamado Joe Grill Review

 This split heat deflector stone used to be the exclusive feature of the Primo Oval and for me the single biggest reason why I've always been positive about Primo.
 Now that Monolith and Kamado Joe have innovated with the split heat deflector stones in a round kamado I have to say that it makes me question why I'd want to buy an oval given the significant extra expense.

-Internal cooking grates on Kamado Joe grills are top quality type 304 stainless steel yet the outer components are just painted steel which eventually will rust.
+Internal cooking grates on Kamado Joe grills are good quality type 304 stainless steel yet the outer components are just painted steel which eventually will rust.

 Painted steel banding on a kamado grillThis kamado is 10 years old